 Flushing

-Most women during the peri-menopausal stage experience some sort of flushing.
-This flushing often occurs in the upper chest, face or neck regions of the body.
-The flushing lasts approximately 30 seconds to 5 minutes and may be accompanied by sweating, heart palpitation and anxiety.
+Most women during the perimenopausal stage experience some flushing.
+This flushing often occurs in the upper chest, face, or neck regions and lasts approximately 30 seconds to 5 minutes.
+It may be accompanied by sweating, heart palpitation, and anxiety.

-As you can see, many skin issues can be caused by menopause.
-Anytime hormonal shifts occur, a woman is prone to having medical issues.
+Menopause can cause many skin issues.
+Women are prone to medical problems anytime hormonal shifts occur.
 Use the guide above to help you determine if your skin condition may be associated with menopause.

 ,